 The core of the THL is the structure of the transaction and additional metadata and environmental information that goes along with it.
 This header information exists for all transactions, regardless of the underlying transactional data.
-In the previous example, the first four lines contains the THL header:
+In the previous example, the first three lines contains the THL header:

-'''

-SEQ# = 7 / FRAG# = 0 (last frag)
+SEQ# = 2 / FRAG# = 0 (last frag) - TIME = 2017-06-03 07:21:01.0 - EPOCH# = 0

-- FILE = thl.data.0000000001

-- TIME = 2022-07-11 10:59:49.0

-- EPOCH# = 1

-'''

-The header first defines the THL sequence number (7 in this case), and the fragment, along-side whether the fragment is the last for this transaction.
-The file represents the THL log file for this entry.
-The time is the original time the transaction was committed to the source data store, and the EPOCH number is used as a validation check to ensure the THL is from the same Source.
+The header first defines the THL sequence number (2 in this case), and the fragment, alongside whether the fragment is the last for this transaction.
+The time is the original time the transaction was committed to the source data store, and the EPOCH number is used as a validation check to ensure the THL is from the same master.

-'''

-- EVENTID = mysql-bin.000016:000000000002162;93

-- SOURCEID = ext01
+EVENTID = mysql-bin.000022:000000000001078;218904 SOURCEID = demo-c11

-'''